DataFire/Integrations/integrations/generated/google_dfareporting/README.md

 * VideoSettings `object`: Video Settings
   * companionSettings [CompanionSetting](#companionsetting)
   * kind `string`: Identifies what kind of resource this is.
 Value: the fixed string "dfareporting#videoSettings".
+  * orientation `string` (values: ANY, LANDSCAPE, PORTRAIT): Orientation of a video placement.
+If this value is set, placement will return assets matching the specified orientation.
   * skippableSettings [SkippableSetting](#skippablesetting)
   * transcodeSettings [TranscodeSetting](#transcodesetting)